Return to On- and Off-Campus Operations:

 Employee Training and Consent Form

 To ensure employees are following distancing and sanitation guidance and have adequate personal protection equipment, each employee identified on the Research Request form must complete an Employee Training and Consent form prior to return to in-person activities.

 All employees returning to in-person work will be required to regularly monitor their health status using an online Employee Health Screening tool developed by the CSU Pandemic Preparedness Team.
 This tool provides instructions for anyone who has symptoms consistent with COVID-19 and will initiate Larimer County prescribed public health interventions in the instance of a positive diagnosis.

-All travel is currently restricted at Colorado State University.
-Travel may be authorized if it is considered essential.
+All University travel must follow CDC guidelines and be approved by the employee’s Dean or Vice President.
 For projects involving travel, visit the CSU Return to Campus web page to complete the travel exception authorization.